asaid03/churn-prediction/DIARY.md

 However, given that the dataset contains quite a lot of missing data values, I'm planning on changing datasets and researching alternative datasets that might offer more complete information.
 It would mean I would have to redo EDA, but it should be easier now.

+## Date: 22/10/24

+### Summary
+I have selected a new dataset by the company IBM that can be downloaded from Kaggle.
+The dataset is a telecom dataset, and I have started EDA again.
+It was much easier this time as I had good practice with the previous dataset.
+The dataset did not have much missing data, and we dealt with it by deleting those rows.
+I had the choice of using the median values of the row to replace the missing data but opted to delete those rows as it was a deficient number(11 rows).
+I ran into some issues with the types of some of the dataset as some where object when it should have been float.
+Made me realise how important EDA is as it prevents errors later on when building Ml models.

+## Date: 26/10/24 - 30/10/24

+### Summary
+Over these last few days, I decided to get my EDA completed, since the goal is to move on to actually implement ML algorithms that predict churn.
+First, I started investigating which customer attributes might have decent or strong correlation to churn.
+For each attribute, visual diagrams were created, such as boxplots and histograms, in order to discover some underlying relations between attributes.

+I also did deep analysis with Demographics and Payment Types.
+From the customers, whether **SeniorCitizen** and **Partner**, based on these two statuses, I found some trends in the Churn behavior.
+Then, I moved my attention to features regarding service.
+I analyzed features like **Online Security, Tech Support, Phone Service, and Multiple Lines** to determine whether the kind of services provided had some impact on the churning rate.
+This helped me highlight customers who could be in danger of churning because of a lack of additional services.
+I also explored **Internet Service types** and **Payment Methods** to see if there are any service types or payment preferences that could be related to churning.
+Observation The customers using an electronic check as a payment method showed higher churn.
+It appears there is some relationship to the billing types and customer satisfaction.

+Having completed the EDA, it gave insight into the structure of the data and relationships that existed.
+That allowed me to get an idea of what features may play an important role in predicting churn.
+That would help me with the next part of my development, building ML models and feature engineering.